- Home

 If you've ever wondered why some people seem to win UK competitions every other week — Amazon vouchers, holidays, hampers, the occasional car — the honest answer is that they treat comping like a hobby, not a one-off lottery ticket.
 They enter consistently, they keep track of what they've entered, they pick the right kinds of competitions, and they avoid the obvious mistakes that get most entries quietly disqualified.

-This guide is the long version of all of that.
-By the end you'll know where the best free UK competitions actually live, which entry methods are worth your time, how to spot a scam in five seconds, and how to set up a system so your prizes don't slip through your fingers because you forgot to reply to a winning email.
+This is the focused, tactical answer to how to win UK competitions.
+By the end you'll know where the best free UK comps actually live, which entry methods are worth your time, how to spot a scam in five seconds, and how to organise everything so prizes don't slip through your fingers because you forgot to reply to a winning email.
+If you want the full A-Z reference to the hobby itself, read the ultimate guide to comping — this post sits alongside it as the tactical "what actually works" companion.

 What is comping (and is it really worth it)?

-"Comping" is the UK term for entering competitions, sweepstakes, and prize draws as a hobby.
+"Comping" is the UK term for entering competitions, sweepstakes and prize draws as a hobby.
 Compers are the people who do it regularly.
-The hobby ranges from someone entering five competitions on the train to work each morning, to dedicated compers who log hundreds of entries a week and routinely win four-figure values of prizes a year.
+The hobby ranges from someone entering five competitions on the train to work each morning to dedicated compers who log 30-50 entries a day and routinely bring home £1,000-£3,000 of voucher and prize value in a year.
+If you want the full definition piece — origins of the word, who does it, the legal background — read what is comping first; the rest of this guide assumes you know roughly what the hobby is and want to get good at it.

 A few quick facts that surprise people new to comping in the UK:

-• By law, prize draws can't require payment to enter.
-Anything that looks like a paid lottery has to offer a free entry route — usually a postal one — to be legal.
-That means most "buy this product to enter" promos have a hidden free entry route in the terms.
+- By law, prize draws can't require payment to enter.
+Anything that looks like a paid lottery has to offer a free entry route — usually postal — to be legal.
+That's why every "buy this product to enter" promo (McDonald's Monopoly, Walkers "win a holiday", Cadbury wrapper codes) hides a no-purchase-necessary route in the small print.

-• You don't need to be lucky, you need to be consistent.
-A comper who enters 50 competitions a day for 30 days has 1,500 entries a month.
-Even at a 0.5% win rate that's roughly 7-8 wins a month.
+- You don't need to be lucky, you need to be consistent.
+A comper who enters 30 competitions a day for 30 days has 900 entries a month.
+Even at a 0.5% win rate that's roughly 4-5 wins a month, and disciplined compers focused on lower-entry comps run noticeably higher than that.

 If you can spare 20 minutes a day and stay organised, comping pays for itself fast.